With half my brain tied behind my back, just to make it fair, Rush Limboy, your guiding light.

 The only difference is I don't expect or ask for freebies.

-According to all these liberals in the media, I'm the bad guy.
+I'm the bad guy.

 I'm insensitive.

-I'm at a touch.
+I'm out of touch.

-All because what you know what I should have done?
+You know what I should have done?

 I should have walked out of there and not paid.

-I'm a big time celebrity.
+I'm a big-time celebrity.

-I'm a powerful influential member of the media.
+I'm a powerful, influential member of the media.

 Let Obama pay for it.